tanshiv2/smplx_human_avatar/README.md

 # PeopleSnapshot
 python train.py dataset=ps_female_3 option=iter30k pose_correction=none
 ```
-To train on a different subject, simply choose from the configs in `configs/dataset/`
+To train on a different subject, simply choose from the configs in `configs/datasets/ablation_study/smplx/` OR copy a configuration and change 4 fields:
-OR
-Copy a config file from `configs/datasets/ablation_study/smplx/` and change 4 fields:
 1. train_subject: Enter take(s) you want to train on.
 This can take multiple takes for a combined training
 2. val_subject: Enter take number for testing
 3. test_subject: Enter take number for rendering